PositiveSumData/NationalOralHealthDataPortal/Data/Census_of_School-Based_Health_Centers/README.md

 ## Orientation & Stewardship

-The Census of School-Based Health Centers is conducted by the School-Based Health Alliance on a periodic bases.
+The Census of School-Based Health Centers is conducted by the School-Based Health Alliance on a periodic basis.
 The [most recent survey](https://www.sbh4all.org/wp-content/uploads/2019/05/2016-17-Census-Report-Final.pdf) was conducted during the 2016-2017 school year.
 Counts of state SBHCs were pulled from this national report.
 Counts of state SBHCs providing types of oral health services were not included in the report but were provided separately by the School-Based Health Alliance for this project.

 ## Data Structure